 Teaching & Mentoring

-To my mind, the ability to do “good looking” and ask probing questions is not only a fundamental aspect of the world of art history, culture, and the study of Europe, but also an integral part of BYU’s mission.
+To my mind, the ability to do “good looking” and ask probing questions is not only a fundamental aspect of the world of art history, culture, and the study of Europe and elsewhere, but also an integral part of BYU’s mission.
 I consider student mentoring a great honor and responsibility, and take a sincere interest in my students and their life journey.
-I issue a special welcome to students who are LGBTQIA+, to minority and first generation students, to students with disabilities, and to those with mental or spiritual health issues.
+I issue a special welcome to students who are LGBTQIA+, to minority and first generation students, to students with disabilities, neurodiverse students, students with mental health issues, and those experiencing the vicissitudes of their spiritual journey.

 DISSERTATION COMMITTEE WORK